guipmenezes/pagina-ecommerce-Alura/README.md

 <p>More than validated forms, the site has a CRUD (Create, Read, Update, Delete) system, so it's possible to every worker that is logged in the site to do the CRUD operations.</p>

 <p>For me it was a nice project to practice my english and my javascript abilities.
 More than that, I've to learn to deal with my full schedule during the days.
-I failed in do the javascript in the searchbar, but i will do it for sure.</p>
+I failed on doing the javascript to the searchbar, but i will do it for sure.</p>

 <h2>Tecnologias Utilizadas / Tecnologies</h2>
 <p>&#128992; HTML</p>